C. J. Uzomah: Professional career

+Pre-draft

-On March 3, 2015, he participated at Auburn's pro day, along with Cameron Artis-Payne, Angelo Blackson, Quan Bray, Sammie Coates, Reese Dismukes, Corey Grant, Nick Marshall, Brandon King, Jermaine Whitehead, Gabe Wright, Trovon Reed, and nine other teammates.
+On March 3, 2015, he participated at Auburn's pro day, along with Cameron Artis-Payne, Blackson, Quan Bray, Sammie Coates, Reese Dismukes, Corey Grant, Nick Marshall, Brandon King, Whitehead, Gabe Wright, Trovon Reed, and nine other teammates.
 Uzomah performed all of the combine and positional drills for scouts and representatives from all 32 NFL teams.
 He was projected to be a sixth or seventh round draft pick or a possible priority free agent by the majority of NFL draft experts and analysts.
 NFLDraftScout.com ranked him the 12th best tight end prospect in the draft.